fac18/week3-cikp-gifsthesia/README.md

 ### Sync vs Async and the Event Loop

-- Our gifs were coming back alright, but they weren't displaying in the right order
+- Our gifs were coming back, alright, but they weren't displaying in the right order 😱
 - It was everything we'd learnt last week in action!
+Except that we wanted things to be synced (one after another) rather than async
+- Resolving this was a special level of hell

 ---